Link UpDetails coming soon!

 About Link UpStudents in grades 3-5 join the orchestra in this highly participatory program, in which they learn to sing and play an instrument in the classroom and perform with a professional orchestra from their seats at a culminating concert.

-Link Up addresses the urgent need for music instruction and resources by providing a free, high quality, year-long curriculum that teachers can implement, along with classroom materials, online video and audio resources, and the professional development and support necessary to make the program an engaging experience for students.
+Link Up addresses the urgent need for music instruction and resources by providing music teachers a free, high quality, year-long curriculum they can implement, along with classroom materials, online resources, and the professional development and support necessary to make the program an engaging experience for students.

-Since 2003, Carnegie Hall has partnered with professional, community, and university orchestras across the US and around the world to support their existing education programs and strengthen their partnerships with local schools.
+Since 2003, Carnegie Hall has made this program available to professional, community, and university orchestras across the US and around the world to support their existing education programs and strengthen their partnerships with local schools.

 At the CSOThe Charlotte Symphony is one of more than 100 national and international organizations participating in Link Up.
 Since 2017, students from CMS, Chester and Lancaster, SC, and various other schools in the region have traveled to Belk Theater to join in a Link Up concert.